realworldocaml/book/book/platform/README.md

   specifying the build parameters for that part of the codebase.
 The trio of `lib`, `bin` and `test` makes good sense for a project that is primarily an executable, rather than a reusable library.
-In that case, you would generally use these libraries as follows:
+In that case, you would might use these directories as follows:

   - The `lib` directory would contain the bulk of the source.
   - The `bin` directory would contain a thin wrapper on top of the